jessephasouk/CoGen_Scheduler/README.md

 ## Features

-- **Auto CSV Detection**: Automatically finds and uses CSV files in the directory
+- **File Browser GUI**: Opens a file picker dialog to select your CSV file — no need to place files in a specific directory
 - **Date-based Search**: Search for available tour guides by specific dates (supports multiple date formats)
 - **Smart Year Filtering**: Automatically filters results based on the current year
 - **Command-line Flag**: Use `--past` flag to optionally include historical data